 In addition, Majestic's operating subsidiary, Yantai Zhongjia Mining Co.
-Ltd. ("Zhongjia") has received preliminary government approval to expand the footprint of the open pit at Songjiagou to the boundaries of the Mining License, from 0.342 km to 0.594 km.
-Zhongjia is working with the government through the approval process and anticipates receiving final approval during the next four to six months.
-In anticipation of receiving approval, aspects of the current mining activity are being directed toward readying the pit for the expansion.
+Ltd. ("Zhongjia") has received government approval to expand the footprint of the open pit at Songjiagou to the boundaries of the Mining License, from 0.342 km to 0.594 km.
+Zhongjia has also secured the necessary approval from residents of nearby Songjiagou and Fayunkang villages to relocate to a site that has been approved for residential construction.
+The village relocation plan is necessary due to their close proximity to the active open pit, and therefore allow for the open pit expansion.